Juliet-Simpson/Find-A-Bible-Quote/README.md

  * Entries can be created in the database for this site by:
     * Registering a user adds a user document to the 'Users' collection

-    * Posting a bible quote using the 'Post a Quote form' adds a quote object document to the Quotes coleection in the database
+    * Posting a bible quote using the 'Post a Quote form' adds a quote object document to the Quotes collection in the database

     * If a new theme is entered on the 'Post a Quote' or 'Edit Quote' form, a theme document gets added to the themes collection.